Hanover Township, Luzerne County, Pennsylvania: History

-Establishment

 Hanover Township was one of the original townships laid out by the Susquehanna Company of Connecticut.
 Captain Lazarus Stewart and dozens of his followers moved from Lancaster County into the Wyoming Valley in 1770; they fought for Connecticut in the Yankee-Pennamite Wars.
 For their service to Connecticut, Captain Stewart and his followers were granted a tract of land which became Hanover Township.
 The community was named after Lazarus Stewart's hometown of Hanover in Dauphin County, Pennsylvania.
 In the early 1770s, Captain Lazarus Stewart built the first house in the Breslau section of the township (between Solomon Creek and the Susquehanna River).

 Native American raids were very common in the Wyoming Valley in the 18th century.
 On July 3, 1778, Loyalist and Iroquois forces routed the Patriot militia at the Battle of Wyoming in present-day Exeter.
-Over two dozen Hanover Township residents were killed in the fight (including Captain Lazarus Stewart).
+Over two dozen Hanover Township residents were killed in the fight.